orpiske/bmic/README.md

 Does not fully support clusters.
 Commands may need to be send to each individual node on the cluster.

+It is also necessary to pay attention providing correct permissions to the users accessing the console.
+Due to the ever-changing management APIs, support for newer versions of the brokers is likely to be broken or limited for some time.

 Usage Example: